Fibre-Enhanced Basecoats UK — Benefits, Ranked Picks, and Specifier's Buying Guide

 Contingency (uneven substrate) Total × 1.2 26 × 1.2 ≈ 32 bags

-A complete fibre-enhanced EWI bonding and reinforcement stage pairs the basecoat with three other components that must be ordered alongside it.
-Atlas 150 g/m² reinforcing mesh provides the primary tensile reinforcement — order the net wall area plus 10–15 % for overlaps and corner details.
-EPS insulation boards in the correct thickness for your target U-value — typically 80–150 mm for most UK solid-wall retrofits — complete the insulation layer.
-And mechanical fixings at a density of 6–8 per m² — matched to the board thickness plus the substrate penetration depth — secure the boards independently of the adhesive bond for full wind-uplift resistance across exposed UK elevations.
+A complete fibre-enhanced bonding and reinforcement stage pairs the basecoat with three other components ordered alongside it.
+Atlas 150 g/m² reinforcing mesh provides the primary tensile reinforcement — order net wall area plus 10–15 % for overlaps and corner details.
+EPS insulation boards in the correct thickness for the target U-value, typically 80–150 mm for most UK solid-wall retrofits, complete the insulation layer.
+Mechanical fixings at a density of 6–8 per m² — matched to board thickness plus substrate penetration depth — secure the boards independently of the adhesive bond for full wind-uplift resistance across exposed UK elevations.

 What makes a fibre-enhanced basecoat different from a standard EPS adhesive?